How has Prime Minister Boris Johnson avoided another fine over partygate?

 Mr Johnson was reported to have been present at six of the 12 events investigated by the police.

-Prime Minister Boris Johnson has avoided receiving a second fine following the conclusion of the police investigation into parties at Downing Street.
+It is “unclear” how Prime Minister Boris Johnson has avoided receiving a second fine from the partygate investigation, a top lockdown lawyer has said.

-No 10 said the Prime Minister was “pleased” the investigation had concluded and that officers had told Mr Johnson he would not receive a second fine, having received one for the event on his 56th birthday.
+Mr Johnson was reported to have been present at six of the 12 events investigated by the police as part of the partygate probe.

 Adam Wagner, a human rights lawyer who has specialised in lockdown rule breaking, said it was “unclear” how the Metropolitan Police reached that conclusion.